 School Year Attendance Percentage

-17-18 96.14%
+2018-2019 96.52%

-18-19 96.52%
+2019-2020 96.5%

-19-20 96.5%
+2020-2021 96.14%

-20-21 96.14%
+2021-2022 93%

-21-22 93%
+2022-2023 93.25%

-The Demographic Committee met and reviewed the 2021-2022 attendance trends and other current 2021-22 data such as tardies, absences, exclusions (due to COVID), and "early pick-ups."
-After reviewing the data and discussing past trends, our committee determined that we did not meet the state attendance goal of 96.5% due to the challenges of the COVID-19 pandemic.
-Our student attendance decreased by about 3 percentage points.
-A lack of parental involvement also contributed to our attendance rate.
+The Demographic Committee met and reviewed the 2022-2023 attendance trends and other current 2022-23 data such as tardies, absences, exclusions (due to COVID), and "early pick-ups."
+After reviewing the data and discussing past trends, our committee determined that we did not meet the state attendance goal of 96.5% due to high mobility and issues from home as a result of continued challenges from COVID-19 pandemic.
+Our student attendance increaseed from 93% to 93.25% in comparison to the previous school year.
+A lack of parental engagement also contributed to our attendance rate.
 This is an area of need because it impacts our attendance and the learning of all students.
 We have found that many parents lack an understanding of the correlation between attendance and academic achievement.
 However, we determined that by educating our parents, sharing our campus attendance expectations, and monitoring our daily attendance, we can increase parent involvement, improve our attendance rates, and as a result, increase student achievement.